-Museum Studies Certificate: Online in as little as 3 Months
+Museum Studies Certificate: Online in as little as three months

 The museum studies certificate unites history, theory and practical learning in a curriculum that prepares participants for professional or volunteer careers in administration, collections and specialty disciplines within museums, zoos, aquariums, parks and botanical gardens.

-You can complete your Museum Studies certificate in as little as 3 months.
-We are now offering all required courses online every term, starting in Winter 2015.
+You can complete your Museum Studies certificate in as little as three months.
+We are now offering all required courses online every term.

 Museum Studies Online Certificate